 (Nephroblastoma; Kidney Tumor)

 DefinitionWilms' tumor is a type of kidney cancer that mainly affects children.
-In most cases, Wilms' tumor affects only one of the two kidneys.
+In most cases, Wilms' tumor affects only 1 of the 2 kidneys.

 |Copyright © Nucleus Medical Media, Inc.|